What are an agency’s public interest disclosure obligations?

 - enable agencies to self-assess their compliance with the PID Act and PID Standards

 - collect data on compliance with the PID Act and PID Standards in accordance with the Office of the Queensland Ombudsman’s monitoring and review functions under the PID Act

 - identify training needs, support and resource gaps which the Office may address in accordance with its educational and advisory role.

-The results of the Self Assessment audit are detailed in the Public interest disclosures oversight report section of our Annual report 2020-21.
-These results informed the creation of the PID focus for 2021-22 (PDF 52KB), to support agencies to manage PIDs effectively.
+The results of the Self-Assessment audit are detailed in the Public interest disclosures oversight report section of our Annual report 2020-21.